forestryio/forestry.io/hugo/content/blog/add-e-commerce-to-your-static-site-with-snipcart.md

 *Once again, don't worry about knowing this configuration syntax: configuring Front Matter Templates is easy to do in the Forestry UI.*

 All that's left is to implement these options in our template.
+We're going to iterate over each option and include a different partial depending on what Front Matter Template the option is using.
+If you've read [our blog post about Blocks and the Sawmill demo theme](https://forestry.io/blog/sawmill-layout-composer-for-hugo-and-forestry), this ["block loop" pattern](https://forestry.io/blog/sawmill-layout-composer-for-hugo-and-forestry/#hugo-example) will look familiar to you.
+The new HTML for our Snipcart button is as follows:

 ```
 <button